- Makes 30 hotcakes

-I travel to Thailand to visit family about once every two years and one of my first orders of business every time I arrive is to find the nearest source of kanom krok.
+I travel to Thailand to visit family about once every two years, and one of my first orders of business every time I arrive is to find the nearest source of kanom krok.
 These little hotcakes are made by street vendors everywhere in these giant, cast-iron pans -- think aebeliskiver pan on steroids -- and they are served piping hot to eager customers who pop them in their mouths while the cakes are still steaming and gooey with cream.
 Just writing about it makes me want to hop on the next plane there!
-You can make a smaller scale version of these cakes at home with a regular aebeliskiver pan.
-They are almost as good as the streetside version in Thailand, but you will quickly learn why the vendors there use giant pans -- supply can't keep up with demand with the smaller pans!
-You can try anyway and just eat the cakes as they finish.
+You can make a smaller-scale version of these cakes at home with a regular aebeliskiver pan.
+They are almost as good as the streetside version in Thailand, but you will quickly learn why the vendors there use giant pans -- when you use smaller ones, supply can't keep up with demand!
+But you can try anyway and just eat the cakes as they finish.

 - Open all three cans of coconut milk -- be careful not to shake them!
-Skim off the heavy cream at the top until you have about 1-3/4 cups of heavy cream.
-Place this cream in a small sauce pan along with the sugar (reserve about 2 tablespoons of sugar for later).
+Skim off the heavy cream at the top until you have about 1 3/4 cups of heavy cream.
+Place this cream in a small saucepan along with the sugar, reserving about 2 tablespoons of sugar for later.
 Bring to a low boil, whisking out the lumps.
 Remove from heat once the consistency is smooth and the sugar has dissolved.
 In a small bowl, combine the corn starch with a couple tablespoons of the remaining coconut water and whisk that into the coconut cream.

 - In a food processor, spice grinder, or mortar and pestle, grind the coconut and the rice until it is a fine, sand-like consistency.
 Set aside.